almonddj/ngtc-php-project/README.md

 Basic CRUD using PHP and MySQL.
 Database is 1 table with four columns.

-Instructions: Download files into and place them in a folder in your root directory.
+Instructions: Download files and place them in a folder in your root directory.
 Copy all text from the createDatabase.txt file and paste into PHPMyAdmin as follows:

 In PHPMyAdmin, click "New" at top left.